The ASH Briefings provide supporting evidence for a range of tobacco control measures.

 This document was created by ASH in partnership with the Royal College of Surgeons of Edinburgh, the Royal College of Anaesthetists and the Faculty of Public Health.
 It was endorsed by the Royal College of Surgeons, Royal College of Physicians and the Royal College of General Practitioners.
 It has been designed for health professionals and commissioners, to provide clear advice and examples of good practice in relation to smoking and surgery.
+The briefing was accompanied by a handout for patients with information about the benefits of quitting smoking before surgery.
 April 2016.

 This briefing has been produced by ASH and CIEH following approaches by organisations considering permitting or prohibiting the use of electronic cigarettes by their staff, clients or customers, or generally on their premises.
 October 2015.

 ASH Briefing – Illicit Tobacco: What is the tobacco industry trying to do?
 Produced for World No Tobacco Day 2015, the briefing reports on the tobacco industry’s conflicting positions on the illicit trade.
 May 2015.

 A briefing for Local Authorities to help them meet their obligations as parties to the World Health Organization treaty on tobacco, the Framework Convention on Tobacco Control (FCTC – article 5.3) and to the Local Government Declaration on Tobacco Control.
 January 2015.